TeCSAR-UNCC/AWARE-DNN-ACCEL/README.md

 sbt
 test:runMain thecode.Launcher simnet --backend-name verilator
 ```
-The simulation is a vcd file that can be viewed in GTKwave.
+The simulation is a vcd file located: */test_run_dir/thecode/simnet/simnet.vcd*
+This file can be viewed in GTKWave.
 Which you can install with:
 ```
 sudo apt-get update
 sudo apt-get install gtkwave